Democratic Autonomous Administration of North and East Syria: Government and politics

-The politics of the region has been described as having "libertarian transnational aspirations" influenced by the PKK's shift toward anarchism, but also includes various "tribal, ethno-sectarian, capitalist and patriarchal structures".
-The region has a "co-governance" policy in which each position at each level of government in the region includes a "female equivalent of equal authority" to a male.
-Similarly, there are aspirations for equal political representation of all ethno-religious components – Arabs, Kurds and Assyrians being the most sizeable ones.
-This has been compared this to the Lebanese confessionalist system, which is based on that country's major religions.
+The politics of the region was described as having "libertarian transnational aspirations" influenced by the PKK's shift toward anarchism, but also included various "tribal, ethno-sectarian, capitalist and patriarchal structures".
+The region had a "co-governance" policy in which each position at each level of government in the region included a "female equivalent of equal authority" to a male.
+Similarly, there were aspirations for equal political representation of all ethno-religious components – Arabs, Kurds and Assyrians being the most sizeable ones.
+This was compared to the Lebanese confessionalist system, which was based on that country's major religions.

-The PYD-led rule triggered protests in various areas since they first captured territory.
-In 2019, residents of tens of villages in the eastern Deir ez-Zor Governorate demonstrated for two weeks, regarding the new regional leadership as Kurdish-dominated and non-inclusive, citing arrests of suspected ISIL members, looting of oil, lack of infrastructure as well as forced conscription into the SDF as reasons.
+The PYD-led rule triggered protests in various areas since it first captured territory.
+In 2019, residents of tens of villages in the eastern Deir ez-Zor Governorate demonstrated for two weeks, regarding the new regional leadership as Kurdish-dominated and non-inclusive, citing arrests of suspected ISIL members, looting of oil, lack of infrastructure, as well as forced conscription into the SDF as reasons.
 The protests resulted in deaths and injuries.
 In 2016, researcher Kheder Khaddour stated that leaders of local councils in Raqqa Governorate had been chosen by the SDF in a top-down way, and that the vetting process for identifying ISIL members placed obstacles for the return of refugees.
 He stated that there was dissent about the new structures as well as a lack of trust between the SDF and some demographic components of the local population.

 Qamishli initially served as the de facto capital of the administration, but the area's governing body later relocated to Ayn Issa.

 Separation of powers

-During 2018–2019, separation of powers in the political structure included three major components: the Syrian Democratic Council as a representative body of political parties and organisations; AANES itself; and TEV-DEM as a representative body of trade unions and civil society associations.
-AANES itself is approximately structured in the Montesquieu model, having the Executive Council with executive oversight responsibilities via offices and commissions; the General Council which coordinates legislation and aims to promote legal unification between regions; and the Justice Council that aims to coordinate the justice systems of the regions.
+During the period between 2018 and 2019, separation of powers in the political structure included three major components: the Syrian Democratic Council as a representative body of political parties and organisations; the AANES itself; and TEV-DEM as a representative body of trade unions and civil society associations.
+The AANES itself was approximately structured according to the Montesquieu model, with the Executive Council having executive oversight responsibilities through offices and commissions; the General Council coordinating legislation and aiming to promote legal unification between regions; and the Justice Council aiming to coordinate the justice systems of the regions.

-In the 2023 constitution, the People's Council of West Kurdistan has legislative power under Article 92, and the Law Council "develops laws and regulations based on ethics and democratic principles of rights" under Article 103.
+In the 2023 constitution, the People's Council had legislative power under Article 92, and the Law Council "develops laws and regulations based on ethics and democratic principles of rights" under Article 103.

-Communes are intended to be the core political body, with a succession of higher level (neighbourhood, sub-district, district, canton, region) councils.
-Decisions are expected to be made according to the subsidiarity principle – at the most local level appropriate for the decision.
-Under the 2018–2019 structure, councils and committees have a gender quota requiring minima of 40% women and 40% men.
+Communes were intended to be the core political bodies, with a succession of higher-level (neighbourhood, sub-district, district, canton, and region) councils.
+Decisions were expected to be made according to the subsidiarity principle – at the most local level appropriate for the decision.
+Under the 2018–2019 structure, councils and committees had a gender quota requiring minimum representation of 40% women and 40% men.